Levitation (band): Formation and early EPs

 Following his departure from The House Of Love in 1990, Terry Bickers began forming a new band with drummer David Francolini.
 The pair met during Bickers' last tour with his previous band in December 1989, on which Francolini was playing with support band Something Pretty Beautiful whom he joined just days before going out on tour.
 They first enlisted Christian Hayes, who had played with Ring and Panixphere, played bass in The Dave Howard Singers and was currently playing guitar in Cardiacs and working as a courier.
 Bickers knew Hayes through musical friends in South London, and when Bickers and Francolini spotted Hayes on his courier bike by chance in Covent Garden, London they arranged to meet up in the studio.
 Hayes' former Ring bandmate, keyboardist Robert White (also formerly of Zag and the Coloured Beads) soon joined along with bassist Joe Allen and violinist Johnny T, a member of The Reggae Philharmonic Orchestra.

 The band first played low key shows in France supporting Ride, and in Belgium supporting Galaxie 500.
 Soon after Johnny T left the band along with Allen, who was replaced by former Jazz Butcher bassist Laurence O'Keefe, whom Francolini knew through touring with The Blue Aeroplanes.
 The band signed to the independent label Ultimate Records and released their debut release in April 1991, Nadine/Coppelia EP.
 It was made "Single of the Week" in Melody Maker, but received a negative review in the NME.
 Original bassist Joe Allen appeared on early recordings "Nadine" and "Paid in Kind".

 In August 1991 the band released the After Ever EP, which again made "Single of the Week" in Melody Maker, who described the EP as "blessed genius".
-The following month, the band released the low-key single "Squirrel" (and early recording featuring the first lineup of the band) via the new Rough Trade mail-order 7" vinyl singles club.
+The following month, the band released the low-key single "Squirrel" (and early recording featuring the first line-up of the band) via the new Rough Trade mail-order 7" vinyl singles club.

 Through 1991 the band toured extensively, supporting the likes of Pere Ubu, All About Eve, the Psychedelic Furs and Hawkwind.
 The band were dropped from a tour supporting Transvision Vamp, officially because their equipment required too much stage space, but reports suggested that the headliners were worried about being overshadowed by Levitation who were receiving a lot of press due to Bickers' profile from his work with The House Of Love.
 The band also received further press attention from outlandish and eccentric comments Bickers would make to the press, which often displayed a fondness for conspiracy theories, leading him to be labelled "Bonkers Bickers".

 In November 1991 a compilation album, Coterie, was released collating tracks from the band's previous releases along with new live recordings.
 The album was the first to be released in the US, via Capitol Records and saw the band play their first dates there in Los Angeles and New York.